Develop and Sustain a Welcoming, Equitable, and Inclusive Community

 Design and sustain ongoing inclusive programming that encourages faculty, staff and student involvement and conversation that interconnects issues of diversity, equity, inclusion, and social justice.

-Ongoing: The Office of Institutional Diversity and Inclusion supported the Dr. Hrabowski visit in February 2020 as a part of the Marquette Forum/EOP 50th Anniversary Celebration; as of 2020-21, the Marquette Forum is now housed in the Office of Institutional Diversity and Inclusion and provides resources to implement programs and invite guest speakers around issues of diversity, equity, inclusion, and justice.
+As of 2020-21, the Marquette Forum is housed in the Office of Institutional Diversity and Inclusion and provides resources to implement programs and invite guest speakers around issues of diversity, equity, inclusion, and justice.

 Expand small grants to faculty to better incorporate diverse themes and inclusive teaching practices into their courses.

-Ongoing: Since spring 2019, the Office of Institutional Diversity and Inclusion has awarded faculty grants to incentivize the development of diverse curricular development.
+Since spring 2019, the Office of Institutional Diversity and Inclusion has awarded faculty grants to incentivize the development of diverse curricular development.
+As of 2021, the Race, Ethnic, and Indigenous Studies (REIS) program will be facilitating this grant funding.

 Enhance diversity in our physical and cultural campus spaces